tommaso-cisternino/notespese_backend/README.md

 # NOTE SPESE BACKEND

 This project is based on Laravel 9.19 and provides some APIs for authenticate users, read and create categories and movements.
+You can find the REACT frontend [HERE](https://github.com/tommaso-cisternino/notespese_frontend) .

 Report bug or simply give me suggestions to improve my skills at my [GITHUB REPO](https://github.com/tommaso-cisternino/notespese_backend)